Westpac Personal Loans

 Consider the personal loans on offer from Westpac, one of New Zealand’s biggest banks, including loans for debt consolidation and vehicle finance.

 Apply online for loans of between $1,000 and $50,000 from Westpac and you can see the money in your Westpac account by the next day.
-You can then repay your loan in as little as 6 months or as long as 5 years if you meet eligibility criteria.
+You can then repay your loan in as little as 6 months or as long as 5 years if you meet the eligibility criteria.

 This established New Zealand financial services provider offers unsecured loans to customers throughout the country, with loans suited to a range of requirements including home renovations, travel, medical expenses, debt consolidation and vehicle purchases.